 Some readers may not be familiar with the term “Force on Force training” or in the shorthand often used, “FoF.”

 Force on Force is a training modality.
 It does not mean that one opposes physical force with greater physical force.
 That can happen in FoF training, but if such a thing is not efficient, it’s not the goal.

-Think instead in terms of “opposing force on opposing force.”
-That means an individual or group within the training is specifically working in opposition to another individual or group (or an individual vs. a group).
-The level of resistance, or opposing will, can be progressive and graduated, but if one side is specifically shooting at, trying to hit, trying to grapple, or otherwise using opposing tactics – competing for time, for space, for position, etc. – against the other, it’s force on force.
+Think instead in terms of training “opposed.”
+That is, specifically working in opposition to another individual or group (or an individual vs. a group).
+The level of resistance, or opposing will, can be progressive and graduated, but if one is specifically shooting at, trying to hit, trying to grapple, or otherwise using opposing tactics – competing for time, position, space, etc. – against another, it’s force on force.

 Using simulated projectile weapons that don’t fire (like blue guns), or not actually trying to hit or physically wrestle with the other side, isn’t force on force.

 In my experience, some balance of non-FoF with FoF is best for training tactical skillsets if one expects them to be available under pressure.
 What one hopes to gain from a particular training will determine the ratio.
 When considering the total amount of training, though, nothing less than about 25-30% of the aggregate should be conducted using some level of FoF in order to gain the maximum benefit, and for training to most readily transfer to practical application.
 I have never met anyone, whether in firearms, tactics, or hand to hand training realms, who had not done Force on Force and was still able to match someone who had done so in a training context.